rroylance/phaser-ce-npm-webpack-typescript-starter-project/README.md

 ## Generate Assets Class

 This project will manage your assets for you!
-All you need to do is drop your assets in assets/ (subdirectories do not matter) and run;
+All you need to do is drop your assets in assets/ (subdirectories do not matter) and run (you need to run this manually if you change assets while the server is running, otherwise it's run automatically when running a build);

 ```npm run assets```